laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/index.markdown

 ---
 <h3>Welcome to Laneast dog walking and pet sitting.</h3>

-### There should be a menu at the top of the screen, but this isn't appearing for some people - please bear with us - we'll try to sort out what's happening!

 We, Hannah and Rich, are a husband and wife team, centred around looking after your pets.
 Between us, we have a wide area of expertise in looking after pets and animals.
 We are both **insured and DBS checked** and commited to ensuring your pet is well cared for whilst in our care.

 ## What we do